 —Charlotte Allen, who was a frequent contributor to the Weekly Standard, is the author of The Human Christ: The Search for the Historical Jesus.

-My first choice for summer reading is by Keith Thomas (Yale University Press, 2018).
+My first choice for summer reading is In Pursuit of Civility: Manners and Civilization in Early Modern England by Keith Thomas (Yale University Press, 2018).
 It is a deliciously old-fashioned topic, completely alien to the present-day atmosphere of tribalism, relativism, and bad manners.

 Thomas, a distinguished historian who is Honorary Fellow of All Souls College, Oxford, acknowledges that “civility was (and still is) a slippery and unstable word.
 Yet although it was employed in the early modern period in a variety of senses, they all related in one way or another to the existence of a well-ordered political community and the appropriate qualities and conduct expected of its citizens. . . .
 It also took on the larger connotation of a nonbarbarous way of living, what would eventually be known as ‘civilization.’”

-After reading this book, I intend to revisit a beautiful work by the late distinguished sociologist Edward Shils that Steven Grosby edited and Liberty Fund published some two decades ago: (Liberty Fund, 1997).
+After reading this book, I intend to revisit a beautiful work by the late distinguished sociologist Edward Shils that Steven Grosby edited and Liberty Fund published some two decades ago: The Virtue of Civility: Selected Essays on Liberalism, Tradition and Civil Society (Liberty Fund, 1997).

 My recollection of first reading Shils is that he presented a strong argument associating classical liberalism (which he emphatically distinguished from modern collectivistic liberalism) with limited government and a vibrant civil society, independent from the state.
 He then argued that “civility” is the crucial spontaneous sort of glue that allows societies to enjoy orderly liberty and protects them from decaying into chaos and then resorting to arbitrary coercion.
 As does Thomas, Shils associated the concept of civility with a sense of restraint and self-control, and a disposition for accommodation with other fellow-citizens, especially if and when they endorsed different political views.
 Shils also associated this Adam Smithonian concept of fellow-feeling with a shared sense of reasonable patriotism.